 Within the context of globalisation, ICH has capital importance as it allows cultural diversity to be maintained through dialogue between cultures and the promotion of respect towards other ways of life.
 For this reason, in 2003 UNESCO passed the Convention for the Safeguarding of Intangible Cultural Heritage, which determines a set of measures aimed at guaranteeing the identification, documentation, investigation, preservation, protection, promotion, evaluation, transmission through formal and informal education, and revitalisation.

-Dominga Neculmán, artesana Tesoro Humano Vivo, participa en proyecto que aproxima a los niños con la ciencia y la tecnología
+Dominga Neculmán, artesana Tesoro Humano Vivo, participa en proyecto que aproxima a los niños con la ciencia y la tecnología (in Spanish)

 Consejo Nacional de la Cultura y las Artes, Chile